rutgers-db/DuplicateSearch_k-partition/TodoExp/README.md

 ### Experiment Setup
 - Each figure's experiment is conducted on a single document per parameter set.
 - Document performance is averaged over 100 or more documents.
-- Document lengths (n) are set to 128, 256, 512 tokens.
+- Document lengths (n) are set to 100, 1000, 10000, and 100000 tokens.
   - If a document exceeds the set length, only the first n tokens are considered.
+  - Concate the document if its length is less than n
 - Histogram Representation:
-  - Each histogram has two columns: one for the baseline and the other for our method.
+  - Each histogram has two columns: one for the baseline (Allign) and the other for our method.
   - Y-axis: Measurement (e.g., time in seconds for generation time).
   - X-axis: Variable being tested (k or n).